anuragkh/spark-sql-perf/README.md

 The rest of document will use TPC-DS benchmark as an example.
 We will add contents to explain how to use other benchmarks add the support of a new benchmark dataset in future.

 ### Setup a benchmark
-Before running any query, a dataset needs to be setup by creating a `Benchmark` object.

 To setup TPC-DS, perform the following steps: